BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/08/index.md

 - Like the other challenges the appropriate delays for forward and turn will take experimentation to find.
 - There are multiple ways to complete this challenge.
 For example, you can closely follow the outside of the box and make sharp turns, or you can create a large arcing circle around the box that doesn’t come remotely close to it.

-{% include youtube.html id='w_IwFDshB0s' %}{:.block-based}

 ### Alternative Surface Challenge

+{% include youtube.html id='uyxmD29NPp0' %}{:.block-based}

 Challenge your Barnabas Racer to travel on a path that crosses different types of surfaces.

-{% include youtube.html id='uyxmD29NPp0' %}{:.block-based}

 ### Letters Challenge